sloanybones/casino/README.md

 - The player should have a Wallet and the Wallet should be its own class with remove and add methods (OOP)
 - Player's bankroll goes up and down with wins and losses
 - Ability to move to and from games

+# Game Setup
+    - Whats your name
+    - how much money to you have
+    - Got to Game choice menu
+# game choice menu
+    -

 Bonus Objectives: